oresat/low-gain-radio/docs/Parts_Selection.md

 Vendor: Digi-Key
 Vendor Part No.: 490-6405-2-ND
 [Datasheet](http://search.murata.co.jp/Ceramy/image/img/A01X/G101/ENG/GRM188R60J106ME47-01.pdf)
 Reasons: C13 is a bypass capacitor on the PA LDO in accordance to the datasheet.
 C15, C17, C19, and C22 are bypass capacitors on the PA voltage lines also in accordance to the datasheet.
-C53 is something I don't know Andrew did it!
+C53 is something Andrew did.

 **C14, C26, C27, C28, C30, C31, C32, C33, C42, C45, C47, C48, C49 AVX 06035C104JAT2A**:
 Part: Multilayer Ceramic Capacitors MLCC - SMD/SMT 50volts 0.1uF 5% X7R